kbmcsekumar/ansible-sep-2023/Day1/README.md

   Parallels (type2 - Mac OS-X)
   Microsoft Hyper-V
 - each Virtual Machine(VM)/Guest OS represents one fully functional Operating System
+- each Virtual Machine(VM) gets its own IP address
+- each Virtual Machine has its own shell, port range and Network stack

 ## In the absence of Virtualization technology, how many minimal physical servers are required to support 1000 active OS?
 1000 Physical servers are required